azs06/zkteco-microservice/readme.md

 API_INTEGRATION_ENABLED=true
 ```

-Refer to services/apiService.js for more details.
+Refer to [`services/apiService.js`](services/apiService.js) for more details.

-### Enhancements

-- **Better readability** with headings and sections.
-- **Formatted API keys & environment variables** in a separate block.
-- **Used icons & bold text** for emphasis.
-- **Improved grammar & structure** for clarity.
+## 📌 Available Endpoints

+The microservice includes endpoints to **retrieve attendance data**:

+- `GET /api/attendance` — Retrieves all attendance logs.
+- `GET /api/attendance/:id` — Retrieves a specific attendance log by ID.
+- `GET /api/attendance/devices/:deviceSn` — Retrieves attendance logs by **device serial number**.

+> **Note:** This was tested using the **ZKTeco uFace 800** device but should work with other **ZKTeco** devices as well.

+## 🤝 Contributing

+Feel free to contribute by submitting a **pull request**.
+Your contributions are welcome! 🚀

+---

-Let me know if you need further refinements! 🚀
+This version is clearer, well-structured, and more visually appealing.
+Let me know if you need any further modifications! 😊